Are you an adviser? Go to Unbiased Pro

 For high net worth (HNW) individuals, hedge funds can offer high financial returns, but they can be higher risk.

-Hedge fund managers tend to use more aggressive investment strategies to get higher returns and may invest in non-traditional assets such as property and foreign currency.
+Hedge fund managers tend to use more aggressive investment strategies to get higher returns and may invest in non-traditional assets such as property and foreign currency

 To invest in a hedge fund, you need to be an accredited investor, so you need to have an annual income of at least £200,000 or a net worth of £1 million, excluding property.

-If that’s the case for you and you’re prepared to adopt a high-risk strategy in the hope of high returns, a hedge fund is a viable option.
+For those with an annual income of at least £200,000 or a net worth of £1million excluding property and you’re prepared to adopt a high-risk strategy in the hope of high returns, a hedge fund is a viable option.

 A successful investment strategy in your 40s will be determined by your unique circumstances and financial goals.